naistangz/Technical_Training/docs/Week9_Networking/README.md

 ## Routing Table
 - A **routing table** or **routing information base (RIB)**, is a data table stored in a router or a network host that lists the routes to particular network destinations.
 - A set of rules, often viewed in table format, that is used to determine where data packets travelling over an [IP](#what-is-an-ip) will be directed.
+- Also called the forwarding table.
+- The place where routing information is stored
+- A routing table contains routing entries, which is a list of destinations (or a list of network prefixes or routes)
+- In AWS, traffic within VPC does not need to be routed.
+- A router takes care of this and the entries in this [router](#what-is-a-router) are controlled by you through Route Tables.
+- When you want to access a resource outside of your VPC, - you route traffic through your IGW (for public instances) or through the NGW (for private instances).
+- The route tables are associated with each of your subnets to allow the flow of traffic according to the policies and options you have in place.

+## What is a router?
+- Piece of network hardware that connects a local network to the internet.
+- A router forwards data packets between computer networks.
+- Routers perform the traffic direction functions on the Internet.
+- Data sent through the internet, such as a web page or email, is in the form of data packets.
+- A router is connected to two or more data lines from different IP networks.
+- A router directs incoming and outgoing internet traffic on that network in the fastest and most efficient way.

 > Navigate [HERE](VPC_Setup.md) on setting up a VPC on AWS